BTEC First, Tech Award, Technical, National and Higher National results explained

 When will you send my results to UCAS?

-We start sending results to UCAS in July and continue to keep UCAS updated.
-For the BTEC Nationals from 2016, if you have achieved the required grades needed to get an overall qualification grade and you have made an application for a Univeristy place via UCAS, we will share your result with them in advance of results day.
+For the BTEC Nationals from 2016, if you have achieved the required grades needed to get an overall qualification grade and you have made an application for a University place via UCAS, we will share your result with them in advance of results day.
 This happens in the same way that A level results are shared with UCAS.

 If you've received your certificate but UCAS doesn't yet have your results, please speak to the exams officer or administrator at your school, college or training provider.
 They'll be able to get in touch with their Pearson account specialist to resolve any issues preventing your results from being passed on.